Diary of a Network Geek

 And So It Goes…

-Filed under: Advice from your Uncle Jim,Bavarian Death Cake of Love,Deep Thoughts,Dog and Pony Shows,Hoffman's Home for Wayward Boys,Life, the Universe, and Everything,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:13 am for you boring, normal people.
+Filed under: Advice from your Uncle Jim,Bavarian Death Cake of Love,Deep Thoughts,Dog and Pony Shows,Hoffman's Home for Wayward Boys,Life, the Universe, and Everything,Personal — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:13 am for you boring, normal people.

 So, after more several weeks of increasing tension and decreasing communication, LK (aka Ms. NewGal aka the Pie Lady) and I aren’t dating.
 Naturally, I blame myself.
 I know how I am and I am the first to admit that I am no picnic, no walk in the park.
 Maybe I just wasn’t quite ready.
 Maybe I just need some “alone time”.
 Hell, maybe I’m just meant to be alone the rest of my life.
 Just me and my Hilda.
 Well, maybe that’s a little extreme, but probably the best in the short run.
 Long enough to throw out more of my ex-wife’s junk at least.
 I’m sure that must have grated on poor LK even more than she let on.
 Hey, it grates on me that I have to deal with all the junk left behind by a couple of worse packrats than me.
 And, even that wouldn’t be bad if not for the fact that virtually everything was a reminder of how I failed there, too.Oh, I know it wasn’t all my fault.
 It takes two to tango and all those platitudes, but I always blame myself.
 After all, I’m the one thing that’s consistent between all my relationships.
 Sure, some of it was bad timing and a couple of rough weeks, but some of it was just the way we interacted.
 And, yes, maybe I am more angry than I realize.
 It’s not hard to point to sources of that anger, either.
 They’re all over my house.
 I know I’m sort of harping on it now, but it’s really hard for people who haven’t seen it to fathom the volume of junk I have to wade through.
 95% of it, of course, is someone else’s junk, too.
 The detrius of an old life left behind like a snake shedding its skin.
 All for me to deal with.
 Alone.